Registration for Research Day 2021 is now closed. We’re happy to welcome back everyone to our in-person events.

 Medical Genetics Research Day brings together students, staff, and faculty from all of our Vancouver lab locations to celebrate the high-caliber research in our Department.
 Poster sessions and trainee talks showcase the research projects of our students and post-doctoral fellows, and offer a platform for networking both with other research groups, as well as with the companies that support our valuable work.
 With the current province-wide status of the pandemic and vaccination efforts, we plan on returning to LSI for this year’s Research Day on November 5th, tentatively from 10am-7pm.

-Post-doctoral fellows with Medical Genetics research supervisors are welcome to present posters but are not eligible for prizes.
+Undergraduates, post-doctoral fellows and medical residents with Medical Genetics research supervisors are welcome to present posters but are not eligible for prizes.
 Students from other programs may be given presentations depending on availability, but will not be eligible for awards.